scp756-221/course-site/docs/a4/page.md

 ### Kubernetes

 Manually running a single service on a remote instance (Assignments&nbsp;2 and 3) took a lot of effort.
-Running three services that in turn send requests to a fourth (DynamoDB) would be prohibitive.
-You will instead offload much of the management to Kubernetes.
+Running three services is probably manageable but not a good use of time.
+You will instead offload the work to Kubernetes.

 Some definitions of terms:

 * **Kubernetes** is an open-source tool that manages the containers on a *cluster*.
+* **k8s** is a common abbreviation for "Kubernetes" (because there are 8 letters between the "K" and "s")
 * **Cluster** is a group of machines managed by Kubernetes and designed for its exclusive use.
-* **k8s** is a common abbreviation for "Kubernetes" (because there are 8 letters between the "K" and "s")
-* **EKS** is Amazon's Kubernetes service.
-It stands for "Elastic Kubernetes Service".
+* **EKS** (Elastic Kubernetes Service) is Amazon's managed Kubernetes service.
+It simplifies the use of Kubernetes by taking care of the installation and operation of Kubernetes on a group of machine.

 Managing containers is often called "orchestrating" the containers.
-It includes:
+This entails:

 * Assigning containers to the machines (called "nodes") on which they will run.
 * Starting the containers.